Global stocks press pause, gold hits 3-mth high on inflation concerns

 “This drives our positive view on risk assets and equities.”

-Additional reporting by Sujata Rao; Editing by Kirsten Donovan and Nick Macfie
+Additional reporting by Sujata Rao; Editing by Kirsten Donovan, Nick Macfie and Ed Osmond

 Our Standards: The Thomson Reuters Trust Principles.